Seahawks-Titans heads Week 2 games with 2020 playoff teams

 A win over the Titans would be Wilson’s 100th regular-season victory in 146 career starts.
 Only Tom Brady (131) and Joe Montana (139) have won 100 more quickly.

-The defending AFC South champion Titans are looking to avoid an 0-2 start following a poor effort at home in a 38-13 loss to Arizona last week.
+The defending AFC South champion Titans are looking to avoid a 0-2 start following a poor effort at home in a 38-13 loss to Arizona last week.

 Ryan Tannehill was sacked six times, Derrick Henry averaged only 3.4 yards per carry and the defense gave up 416 yards.